Dreamica/erda/README.md

 ## License

 Erda is under the AGPL 3.0 license.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.d